groundless/OS_Simulation/README.md

 Hey, This is Chris.
 Changing the readme and submitting pull request.
 Restrictions were lifted.
 If you are just reading this, make sure to give Eric your username so he can add you.

+-Eric here, further changing the file to see how the branch updates.